Avrêbarra~

 Colors

-• Neutral/Surface (#FFFFFF): Main page and content surfaces.
+• Neutral/Surface (#FFFFFF): Main shell and content surfaces.

 • Selection (#FCFC6F): Text selection highlight.